My Favourite Toronto Skating Places

 About the Author

-Kate Pocock is a Toronto-based writer who specializes in Family Travel.
+Kate Pocock is a Toronto-based writer who specializes in family travel.
 For more than 20 years, she has travelled around the world with her three kids, and nine nieces and nephews.
-Her blog, TeenTwenty Travel, to be launched in 2013, will focus on travel adventures with older kids, teens and 20-somethings.
-The most recent family travel experience: the Cup and Saucer Adventure Trail on mystical Manitoulin Island.
 Kate is also the author of Fodor’s Around Toronto with Kids and contributed 14 chapters to National Geographic Guide to Family Adventure Vacations.